bytewax/bytewax/docs/articles/getting-started/simple-example.md

 flow.capture(StdOutputConfig())
 ```

 This means that whatever items are flowing through this point in the dataflow will be passed on as output.
-Output is routed in different ways depending on how the dataflow is run.
+We use [StdOutputConfig](/apidocs/bytewax.outputs#bytewax.outputs.StdOutputConfig) to route our output to the system's standard output.

 ### Running

-To run the example, we'll need to introduce one more function, `bytewax.run_main()`:
+To run the example, we'll need to introduce one more function, `bytewax.execution.run_main()`:

 ```python doctest:SORT_OUTPUT doctest:SORT_EXPECTED
 run_main(flow)